Completion (oil and gas wells): Electrical submersible pump

 This device is used for artificial lift to help provide energy to drive hydrocarbons to surface if reservoir pressure is insufficient.

-Electrical Submersible Pumps, or ESPs, are installed at the bottom of the production tubing.
+Electrical Submersible Pumps, or ESPs, are installed at the bottom of the production tubing or inside the production tubing (Through Tubing ESP).
 Being electrically powered, ESPs require an electrical communications conduit to be run from surface, through a specialized wellhead and tubing hanger, to provide the required power to function.

-During installation, the power cable is spliced into the ESP then attached to the outside of the tubing by corrosion resistant metal bands as it is ran in the hole.
+During installation, the power cable is spliced into the ESP then attached to the outside of the tubing by corrosion resistant metal bands as it is run in the hole.
 Specialized guards, called cannon guards, may be installed over each tubing collar to prevent the cable from rubbing on the casing walls which can cause premature cable failure.
 Installation and workover processes require careful consideration to prevent any damage to the power cable.
 Like many other artificial lift methods, the ESP reduces the bottom hole pressure at the tubing bottom to allow hydrocarbons to flow into the tubing.